garrandall/popular-music-data/tracks/touch-me-fancy.md

 In the night, in the city
 Alone in my room, all alone
 Touch me
-Ooh, I get the feeling
+Oh, I get the feeling
 Touch me
-Ooh, it feels good
+Oh, it feels good
 Touch me
 Yeah, I get the feeling
 Touch me good